 The following changes are made to the program counter (pc):

-- Pure Capstone: The program counter (pc) is extended to contain a capability only. - TransCapstone: Similar to the general-purpose registers, the program counter (pc) is also extended to contain a capability or an integer.
+- Pure Capstone: the program counter (pc) is changed to contain a capability only. - TransCapstone: similar to the general-purpose registers, the program counter (pc) is extended to contain a capability or an integer.